Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ![](VaR-mark_files/figure-gfm/portacf-2.png)<!-- -->

-Mean and standard deviation are really close to the “ideal” value of a normally shaped curve (repsectively 0 and 1).
+Mean and standard deviation are really close to the “ideal” value of a normally shaped curve (respectively 0 and 1).
 Regarding skewness and Kurtosis, the Z’s distribution is slightly left-skewed and has thinner tails.
 Moreover, it appears that there is neither serial correlation nor volatility clustering in the Z’s.
 Let’s compute both the VaR and ES with